 Some of the advantages of saving funds using the HSA are:

-- Anyone age 55 or over can save an additional $1,000 per year.
+Enrollees 55 or over can save up to an additional $1,000 per year.

-- Employee contributions are pre-tax, which lowers the taxable income.
+Employee contributions are pre-tax, which lowers the taxable income.

-- Once deposited, the funds belong to the employee & remain in the employees account until used.
+Once deposited, the funds belong to the employee & remain in the employees account until used.

-- Because the funds accumulate, they can be saved for future medical, dental and vision expenses.
+Because the funds accumulate, they can be saved for future medical, dental and vision expenses.

-- There may be some investment opportunities once a specific level of savings is achieved.
+There may be some investment opportunities once a specific level of savings is achieved.

-- When the employee leaves employment, the funds go with them.
+When the employee leaves employment, the funds go with them.

-- The account owner can access funds even if changing to a non-eligible medical plan or if waiving coverage, but no further contributions are permitted.
+The account owner can access funds even if changing to a non-eligible medical plan or if waiving coverage, but no further contributions are permitted.

-People who are not eligible to participate in the HSA include:
+People who are NOT eligible to participate in the HSA include: